walls-of-doom/walls-of-doom/README.md

 $ sudo make install
 ```

-> You can use `cmake -cmake -Dm32=1 ..` to get a 32-bit build.
+> You can use `cmake -Dm32=1 ..` to get a 32-bit build on a 64-bit system.

-> Note that in order to build the 32-bit version, you will need the 32-bit
+> Note that in order to build this 32-bit version, you will need the 32-bit
-> versions of all dependencies.
+> versions of all project dependencies.

 ## Running the game